jonrau1/ElectricEye/README.md

 ElectricEye runs on AWS Fargate, which is a serverless container orchestration service, you can also run it via a CLI anywhere you have the required dependencies installed.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
 ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack and ElectricEye-Reports integrates with QuickSight (experimental) and the Config-Deletion-Pruner will auto-archive findings as Config-supported resources are deleted.
-All add-ons are supported by both CloudFormation and Terraform and can also be used independly of the core module itself.
+All add-ons are supported by both CloudFormation and Terraform and can also be used independently of the core module itself.

-Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Relability Engineers (SREs), Internal Audit and/or Compliance Analysts.
+Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Reliability Engineers (SREs), Internal Audit and/or Compliance Analysts.

 ## Solution Architecture
 ---

 ![Architecture](screenshots/ElectricEye-Architecture.jpg)

 1. A [time-based CloudWatch Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) runs ElectricEye every 12 hours (default value).

 2. The ElectricEye Task will pull the Docker image from [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).

 3. Systems Manager Parameter Store passes the bucket name from which Auditors are downloaded.
 Optionally, ElectricEye will retrieve you API key(s) for [DisruptOps](https://disruptops.com/features/) and [Shodan](https://www.shodan.io/explore), if those integrations are configured.